dRAW heART

 Picture

-For the past two decades, Noriko has been fortunate to serve diverse communities across the whole spectrum of life in various clinical and community settings.
-She found her way to this field while immersed in her love of clay and inspired by the war time stories of resilience by Japanese Canadians with whom she was working at Momiji Centre.
-The merging of these two realms set her on a path towards her calling as an expressive arts therapist.
+Since 2005, I have been fortunate to work with diverse communities across the whole spectrum of life in various clinical and community settings.
+As a late bloomer, I eventually found my way to this field while immersed in my love of clay and inspired by the war time stories of resilience shared by Japanese Canadians elders with whom I served at Momiji Centre.
+The convergence of these two realms set me on a path towards my true calling as an expressive arts therapist.

 Picture